appleboy/drone-secret-sync/README.md

 FOOBAR2=1234
 ```

+* DRONE_SERVER: Drone server URL.
+* DRONE_TOKEN: Drone token.
+* ORG_LIST: Comma-separated list of organizations.
+* REPO_LIST: Comma-separated list of repositories.
+* KEY_LIST: Comma-separated list of secret keys.

-and execute the following command:
+Download the latest release from [GitHub](https://github.com/appleboy/drone-secret-sync/releases) and run the following command:

 ```sh
 drone-secret-sync
 ```

-The following command will sync the `FOOBAR2` secret to the `appleboy` organization and `go-training/golang-in-ecr-ecs` and `go-training/drone-git-push-example` repositories.
+The above command will sync the `FOOBAR2` secret to the `appleboy` organization and `go-training/golang-in-ecr-ecs` and `go-training/drone-git-push-example` repositories.
 See the following output:

 ```sh
 login user: appleboy